mirelalexy/burst2/README.md

 # Burst

-Boost your productivity with **Burst**, a minimalist Pomodoro timer that helps you stay on track.
-With an integrated **To-Do List**, you can focus on a single task at a time using the **Heart** feature, making tough work easier to tackle with.
+Stay focused and boost your productivity with Burst, a sleek and minimalist Pomodoro timer.
+Manage your workflow effortlessly with an integrated To-Do List and the Heart feature, helping you tackle tasks one at a time.

 ## Features
-✅ **Customizable Pomodoro Timer** – Switch between Pomodoro, short breaks, and long breaks and customize the time frames.
+✅ **Customizable Pomodoro Timer** – Switch between Pomodoro, short breaks, and long breaks with adjustable time settings.
-✅ **Task Management** – Add tasks and focus on them with Heart.
-You can also see how much time you've worked on the task.
+✅ **Task Management** – Add tasks, highlight your focus with Heart, and track the time spent on each task.
-✅ **Sync Across Devices** – Your sessions and tasks are saved and accessible anywhere.
+✅ **Sync Across Devices** – Access your sessions and tasks anytime, anywhere.
-✅ **Themes** – Sleek and modern gradient themes.
+✅ **Themes** –  Enjoy modern, gradient-based themes for a clean and stylish experience.

 ## Installation